-More recently in September 2015, the fourth World Conference of Speakers was held in UN headquarters and provided a unique platform for policy dialogue and engagement, and cooperation between parliaments of member countries of UN at the highest level112.
+More recently in September 2015, the fourth World Conference of Speakers was held in UN headquarters and provided a unique platform for policy dialogue and engagement, and cooperation between parliaments of member countries of UN at the highest level.
 This particular conference was themed on three building blocks to sustainable development: Peace, Democracy, and Development from a parliamentary lens.
-This conference was part of the series of high-level stakeholder meetings that informed the deliberations at the 70th UNGA summit that launched the Sustainable Development Goals (SDGs).
-Before this particular conference of Speakers, there was just concluded 10th Meeting of Women Speakers of Women Speakers of Parliament held a few days earlier.
-This serves to explain the amount of premium the UN and its agencies as the IPU put on the role of the representatives of the people and the legislative assemblies in delivering global agenda.
+This conference was part of the series of high-level stakeholder meetings that informed the deliberations at the 70th

-111 CPA UK's (2011) "International Parliamentary Conference explored the Millennium Development Goals", with outcomes of a communiqué and toolkit for parliamentarians.
+&quot;CPA UK's (2011) "International Parliamentary Conference explored the Millennium Development Goals", with outcomes of a communique and toolkit for parliamentarians.

-Xinhua News Agency (2010) "Backgrounder: World Conference of Speakers of Parliament.(Conference news)"
+&lt;sup>112 Xinhua News Agency (2010) "Backgrounder World Conference of Speakers of Parliament (Conference news)"